Kirkjufellsfoss waterfall and Kirkjufell mountain, Snaefellsnes Peninsula, Iceland

 Quality room

-Examples: Fosshótel Reykjavík, Hotel Katla (Superior Room), Hotel Kea Akureyri.
+Examples: Fosshótel Reykjavík, Hotel Selfoss, Hotel Katla – superior room, Fosshotel Vatnajökull, Hotel Kea Akureyri, Hotel Egilsen

 We help you with your trip